 Bushman tribes have lived in these antediluvian mountains for 120,000 years.
 They are mankind’s oldest nation.
 Here, in their ancestral home, the Bushman stained the rocks with oxide pigments, depicting a cultural and spiritual legacy that we at Bushmans Kloof are honoured to preserve and protect today.

 Bushmans Kloof is the custodian of over 130 unique rock art sites, some as old as 10,000 years.
-The sites on the reserve may be viewed by guests, archaeologists and researchers.
-Since its founding, Bushmans Kloof has been dedicated to protecting this extraordinary treasure.
+The sites on the reserve may be viewed by guests and since its founding, Bushmans Kloof has been dedicated to protecting this extraordinary treasure.
 Accordingly, we have been awarded the status of a South African Natural Heritage Site.

-In 2004, the Bushmans Kloof Heritage Centre was opened, featuring an extraordinary collection of priceless artefacts, jewellery, dancing sticks, hunting kits, musical instruments, digging sticks and magical paraphernalia.
+In 2004, the Bushmans Kloof Heritage Centre was opened, featuring an extraordinary collection of artefacts, jewellery, dancing sticks, hunting kits, musical instruments and digging sticks.
 The centre is a wonderful source of insight into the lives and culture of the ancient Bushman people.